Eniii68/Template-HsH/README.md

 running your latex command ([see below](#adding-src-to-path)). <br>
 The provided Makefile demonstrates how to run a successful build, you might want to check it out.

+## Compiling

+The Project comes with `latexmk` setting, so you should be able to instantly compile using it.

 # Documentation